-SAN FRANCISCO, California — An entire family has died after their vehicle plunged over a cliff in northern California, authorities say.
+SAN FRANCISCO, California — An entire family has died after their SUV plunged over a cliff in northern California, authorities say.

 The bodies of Jennifer and Sarah Hart and three of their adopted teenagers were recovered after a passer-by saw their overturned SUV on Monday.